lukbut/ensembl_services_platform/README.md

 4. Species parameter was assumed to be an exact match only.
 5. Assumption that a list of JSON objects is an appropriate response format.
-6. The fields returned were not renamed in any way (e.g.
+6. The response fields returned were not renamed in any way (e.g.
 ```display_label``` field was not renamed to "gene names").

 <h3>References</h3>